 Why do you need to deal with Big Data?

 At its heart, Big Data is the analysis of large amounts of varied data to help you understand complex systems.
-The reason you should care is because in that deluge of data you will find useful information to make better business decisions… if you can extract it from all the ‘noise’.
+The reason you should care is that in that deluge of data you will find useful information to make better business decisions… if you can extract it from all the ‘noise’.

 Our viewpoint on Big Data – ask the right questions, extract the right data, using the right tools to get valuable answers for your business.